ashutoshs25/multihop_routing_VANETs/README.md

 sbatch --array=1-100 submit.sbatch
 ```

 This command runs 100 simulations in parallel.
+It should take 10-15 minutes to run once you get the HPC resources.
+The sim_time parameter can be adjusted (default is 100 seconds).
+You can also run a single simulation on your local desktop/PC.

 Data will be collected and stored in a folder named data.
 Transfer this data back to your laptop using SCP and then plot the relevant metrics using 'data_process.m'